Online Renewal Service

 Renew Your License Online - Service Also Available for Late Renewals

 The California Department of Insurance (CDI) has an Online Renewal Service for you to use to renew your license!
 CDI's online service guides the licensee, step-by-step, through the renewal process by asking the same questions that are asked on the paper renewal application.
 The licensee is able to answer the questions online, update contact information (address, e-mail, etc.), and submit a credit card (American Express, VISA, or MasterCard) or debit card (with the VISA or MasterCard logo) payment.
-There is no additional charge for the use of this service.
 Credit and debit card transactions are encrypted and no one but the licensee and his or her credit or debt card company has access to the credit card number.

 If all license requirements are met, the licensing record is updated on CDI's Web site and the renewed license can immediately be printed using CDI's Print or Download Your License service.
 All licensed insurance agents, brokers, adjusters, and bail agents can use use the Online Renewal Service.